mylonasc/starter-academic/content/post/european_elec_grid/index.md

 In contrast, the US employs a nodal pricing system, where prices vary at different points (nodes) in the grid, reflecting local supply, demand, and grid constraints more accurately.
 This system is more complex but can lead to more efficient outcomes by addressing localized issues directly.

-The Future: Towards a Sustainable and Resilient Grid The journey towards a fully sustainable and resilient European power market is ongoing.
+## The Future: Towards a Sustainable and Resilient Grid
+The journey towards a fully sustainable and resilient European power market is ongoing.
 Innovations like grid-scale batteries, hydrogen fuel cells, and advanced AI algorithms for accurate demand and supply forecasts, potentially incorporating grid-topology information, promise to further enhance grid stability and renewable integration.

 Moreover, the European Green Deal aims to make Europe the first climate-neutral continent by 2050, further accelerating the transition to renewable energy and smarter grids.

-## Conclusion
+## Stochastic Market Clearing
-The European electricity grid is more than just wires and pylons; it’s a sophisticated network that plays a pivotal role in our transition to a sustainable future.
-Through incentivizing renewables, power markets, and fostering cross-border cooperation, Europe is lighting the way towards a cleaner, greener world.

-Next time you switch on a light or charge your device, remember the incredible engineering at work behind the scenes, ensuring a bright and sustainable future for all.
+The common day-ahead/intra-day/balancing market design, and the engineering problems of unit commitment and economic dispatch, are components of the "Deterministic Market Clearing" mechanism.
+One can imagine, that since the quantities driving these optimization problems are uncertain, a clearing algorithm that takes stochasticity into account may perform better (e.g., "Stochastic Market Clearing" algorithms).
+Intuitively, it is also easy to imagine that a market based on uncertainty-aware designs, would be more robust to under and over production at different parts of the grid.
+Indeed, stochastic market clearing algorithms are a current research topic in power market design.

+In stochastic market clearing, instead of using one value for renewable electricity generation in a bidding zone, which is what happens in deterministic market clearing algorithms, we can prepare for all renewable electricity generation scenarios *in expectation*.